googleapis/doc-pipeline/README.md

   include `gs://` or the bucket.
 * `LANGUAGE`: Regenerates all docs under specified language.
 For example: `LANGUAGE=dotnet`
 * `FORCE_GENERATE_ALL`: Set to `true` to regenerate all docs.
+* `BLOB_TO_DELETE`: Blob to delete from storage.
+Include full bucket and object name.
+For
+  example: `gs://my-bucket/docfx-python-test-tarball.tar.gz`
+* `BUILD_LATEST`: Set to `true` to only regenerate latest versions for each package.

 ### Formatting and style